A new magnitude--redshift relation based on Type Ia supernovae: Results

-To evaluate the robustness of the $m(z)$ relations against the absence of low-$z$ SNe, we compute $\mathcal{M}$ and $q_0$ for different minimum redshifts ($z_\mathrm{min}$): 0.01, 0.03, 0.06, 0.10, and 0.15.
+To evaluate the stability of the best-fit parameters of the six $m(z)$ relations against the absence of low-$z$ SNe, we compute $\mathcal{M}$ and $q_0$ for different minimum redshifts ($z_\mathrm{min}$): 0.01, 0.03, 0.06, 0.10, and 0.15.
 The resulting ($\mathcal{M}$, $q_0$) points are shown in Fig.~\ref{fig:a_vs_x_zmin}.
 We find that the empirical relation, the flat $\Lambda$CDM model, and the flat Pad\'e model are the most stable in the absence of low-$z$ SNe.
+Since the best-fit parameters of the empirical relation are the intercept and slope of the approximately linear correlation between $m-5\log(z(1+z))$ and $z$ (see Fig.~\ref{fig:y_vs_z} and Eq.~\ref{eq:mz_ab}), their stability depends primarily on the $z$ baseline of the data.
+Therefore, they are expected to vary only mildly when low-$z$ SNe are removed.

 When fitted to DES-SN5YR, these three relations exhibit a gap between the cases with $z_\mathrm{min}\geq0.06$ and those with $z_\mathrm{min}\leq0.03$.
 Since for $z_\mathrm{min}\geq0.06$ at least 85\% of the SNe in the low-$z$ sample of DES-SN5YR are removed, one possible explanation is a difference between the $m$ values of the low-$z$ sample relative to the rest of DES-SN5YR \citep{2025SCPMA..6800413H}.
 This effect does not impact the analysis of the S1, S2, S4, and S5 deep-field regions, as they do not contain any SNe from the low-$z$ sample.